3 Reading Data

 Some data providers will give you data in a text file plus a program for reading it.
 The key to using these programs is to read the instructions carefully.
 Often you need to put the files in a particular place or modify the code to say where the files are.
 Also, these programs will typically read the data into memory but leave it to you to save the results.
 Add that step to the code so the entire process is reproducible.

 If the data provider doesn’t provide a Python program, you can use one of the other options and then have Python read the results.
 If you’re not familiar with any of the statistical packages they provide, Stata code is fairly easy to read.
-And we’ll forgive you for just clicking ‘Save’ when it’s done rather than figuring out how to add that to the code.
+And we’ll forgive you for just clicking ‘Save’ when it’s done rather than figuring out how to add a save command to the code.